Sakshamchawla15/Sakshamchawla15/README.md

 - 👋 Hi, I’m @Sakshamchawla15
-- 👀 I’m interested in ... app dev
+- 👀 I’m interested in ... web dev
 - 🌱 I’m currently learning ...C and C++ followed by dsa
-- 💞️ I’m looking to collaborate on ... app dev projects
+- 💞️ I’m looking to collaborate on ... web dev projects
 - 📫 How to reach me ...mail me to - sakshamchawla15@gmail.com

 <!---